SAP/macOS-enterprise-privileges/application_management/README.md

 Value: **Integer**

-Description: Set a fixed timeout for the Dock tile's `Toggle Privileges` command.
+Description: Set a fixed timeout, in minutes, for the Dock tile's `Toggle Privileges` command.
 After this time, the admin rights are removed and set back to standard user rights.
 A value of **0** disables the timeout and allows the user to permanently toggle privileges.